krobelus/rate-experiments/README.md

 Starting from the empty clause that completes the proof, only lemmas that are already in the core are checked.
 Other clauses and lemmas do not influence the unsatisfiability result and are virtually dropped from the proof.
-Tools like `drat-trim` can output the core in DIMACS, DRAT or LRAT format.
+Tools like `drat-trim` can output a *trimmed* proof that only contains core lemmas in DRAT or LRAT format.

 Checking a lemma requires finding one or more conflicts via unit propagation.
 The trail is a mutable data structure that maintains the shared UP-model